chromatone/chromatone.center/theory/notes/solmization/index.md

 ---
 title: Solmization
-subtitle: Systems of attributing a distinct syllable to each note of a musical scale.
+description: Systems of attributing a distinct syllable to each note of a musical scale.

 date: 2021-08-31
 cover: The_Hand_of_Guido.jpg